 A cataract is a clouding of the clear natural lens of the eye.
 The lens is the part of the eye that acts as a window behind the iris and the pupil.
 Unfortunately, occurs naturally as we age and tends to impact people over the age of 40.
 Although age is the most common reason for cataracts, occasionally children are born with congenital cataracts and young adults can develop debilitating visual impairment from a cataract.

 There are actually two causes of cataract formation: clumping of protein or a discoloration.
 The most common reason is a build-up of protein.
 The lens is primarily composed of water and protein so in this case, the protein starts to clump and increases in size.
 It can be small cataracts or full blown cataracts where the protein clumps actually cover the entire lens.
 In either case, surgery may be required.
 The discoloration, happens overtime by turning the lens to a yellow and/or brownish color.
 This brown tint to the lens becomes more prominent and makes it difficult to read and identify colors like blues, purples and black.
-If you are experiencing these cataract symptoms, please contact us to schedule an appointment for a cataract evaluation.

 Many patients with cataracts don’t notice that their vision has changed because it grows very slow over time.
 Generally, visual problems occur mostly as blurred vision in one or both eyes.
 Under certain conditions, your vision may be worse than others from your cataract.
 You may notice a "starburst effect", halo around headlights at nighttime, glare from lights or the sun making it harder for you to see.
 Color vision, as well, can be severely affected by your developing cataract.
 Colors are dull and not as bright as they once were.